upgrowth/new-growth/README.md

 # Upgrowth Candidate Assignment

 ## Introduction
-This forms part of the application process for [Upgrowth](https://upgrowth.com.au/).
+This forms part of the application process for [Upgrowth][website].
-If you just wandered across this repo, and you're interested in working with us, please [get in touch](https://www.upgrowth.com.au/careers)!
+If you just wandered across this repo, and you're interested in working with us, please [get in touch][careers]!

 This is a [Next.js][next] application skeleton.
 Pages are in the `pages` directory.